davidcamilo0710/P4Tree/scripts/README.md

 ## Decision Tree and Random Forest to P4

-To transform the trained model to tables (which understands the P4 language) run:
+To transform the trained model (.sav file) to tables (which understands the P4 language) run:

 `python DTtoP4.py` if the model is from a DT or `python RFtoP4.py`  if it is an RF.
 The tables are saved in the file commands.txt.